huantrinh1802/m_taskwarrior_d.nvim/README.md

   - `:wq` or `w` will save and close the buffer
   - The file is saved in `vim.fn.stdpath("data").."m_taskwarrior_d.nvim"`
 - `:TWSavedQueries`: will prompt a menu with the list of all saved queries, after an item is selected, a floating window will open with the output of `task {query}`
+- `:TWRunBulk`: similar to `TWRun`, but run commands on selected tasks in visual mode

 ### Task Dependencies